frafi/spa-todo-protractor/README.md

 todo-protractor
 =====================

-This repo has tests written for a single page Todo application which are written in protractor
+This repo has tests written for a single page Todo application which are written in protractor.
+The test examples in this repo are based on [https://github.com/sri85/React-Todo-protractor](https://github.com/sri85/React-Todo-protractor).

 ## Technologies